jmcglone/jmcglone.github.io/_drafts/microbenchmarking_tools/2018-04-01-Tools-for-microarchitectural-benchmarking.md

 tags: default
 ---

 I did a fair amount of low level experiments during the recent months and I tried different tools for making such experiments.

-*Disclaimer:*
-In this post I just want to bring everything that I know in one common place. **I don't want to compare different tools.**
+In this post I just want to bring everything that I know in one common place.

-I came up with a term "microarchitectural benchmarking" and it maybe not very accurate, so I'm open for comments here.
+**Disclaimer: I don't want to compare different tools.**

 ### What do I mean by microarchitectural benchmarking?